eurekaclinical/protempa/README.md

 * Remove staging relational data source backend support.
 * Remove CLI code.
 * Remove Java Bean property support.
+* Propositions are now inserted into the Drools' working memory using the insertLogical method so that the rules engine will dynamically retract propositions correctly.

 ## Version 4.3.2
 * Actually write nominal column headers for tabular writers.